 - Pros and Cons of Getting a Master's Degree Before a PhD (USA Today College)

 - To PhD or Not to PhD?
 (ASME)

 - 5 Reasons It is Worth Getting Your PhD Degree After All (Finish Your Thesis)

-How different does the graduate school style vary in UK and US in terms of funding, evaluation (number of papers or quality of ones) and education?
+Student Question: How different is the graduate school style in the UK (or other English-speaking countries) and US in terms of funding, evaluation (number of papers or quality of ones) and education?

 - Graduate School: Overview by Country (Wikipedia)

 - Study UK: British Council (Official Government Site)